jjpospichal/Joseph-Pospichal-Project-1/README.md

     - Click on the **DEB** tab under **Getting Started** to view the correct Linux Filebeat installation instructions.
     - Sroll to **Module Status** and click **Check Data**.

-4) If the ELK stack was successfully receiving logs, you would have seen:
+4) If the ELK stack was successfully receiving logs, you would see:

 - [Filebeat_receiving.png](Images/Filebeat_receiving.png)